KevinReys/tic-tac-toe/README.md

-## Tic-Tac-Toe (Jogo da Velha)
+## Tic-Tac-Toe (Tic-Tac-Toe)
-Este é um simples jogo da velha (Tic-Tac-Toe) desenvolvido em HTML, CSS e JavaScript.
+This is a simple tic-tac-toe game (Tic-Tac-Toe) developed in HTML, CSS and JavaScript.
-Uma implementação básica para se divertir jogando o clássico jogo de estratégia.
+A basic implementation to have fun playing the classic strategy game.

-## Instruções de Uso
+## Instructions for use
-Abra o arquivo index.html em um navegador web.
+Open the index.html file in a web browser.
-Clique nos botões na área de jogo para fazer suas jogadas.
+Click on the buttons in the game area to make your moves.
-O jogo indica o jogador atual e exibe o vencedor ou empate.
+The game indicates the current player and displays the winner or draw.

-## Estrutura do Projeto
+## Project Structure
-index.html: Página principal do jogo. style.css: Estilos para a aparência do jogo. script.js: Lógica do jogo implementada em JavaScript.
+index.html: Main page of the game. style.css: Styles for the game's appearance. script.js: Game logic implemented in JavaScript.

-## Funcionalidades
+## Functionalities
-Jogo da Velha interativo para dois jogadores.
+Interactive Tic Tac Toe for two players.
-Indicação do jogador atual.
+Indication of the current player.
-Mensagens de vitória, derrota ou empate.
+Win, lose or draw messages.
-Desenvolvido por Kevin Reys.
+Developed by Kevin Reys.

-## Como Contribuir
+## How to Contribute
-Sinta-se à vontade para contribuir com melhorias ou correções.
-Basta seguir estas etapas:
+Feel free to contribute improvements or corrections.
+Just follow these steps:

-Faça um fork do repositório.
+Fork the repository.
-Clone o fork para o seu ambiente local.
+Clone the fork to your local environment.
-Crie uma branch para suas modificações (git checkout -b feature/sua-feature).
+Create a branch for your changes (git checkout -b feature/sua-feature).
-Faça as alterações desejadas e comente-as adequadamente.
+Make the desired changes and comment them accordingly.
-Faça o commit das alterações (git commit -m 'Adiciona nova funcionalidade').
+Commit the changes (git commit -m 'Add new functionality').
-Faça push para a branch (git push origin feature/sua-feature).
+Push to the branch (git push origin feature/sua-feature).
-Crie um pull request para revisão.
+Create a pull request for review.

-## Autor
+## Author
-A estrutura do jogo foi desenvolvido por Kevin Reys
+The game structure was developed by Kevin Reys